Milojko Lešjanin

 Milojko Lešjanin (Милојко Лешјанин; Lešje, 15 February 1830 – Belgrade, 15 February 1896) was a Serbian military officer and politician.
 He served as Minister of Army and Chief of the Serbian General Staff for several times in the 1870s and 1880s.
 As corps and army commander he took part in the wars with Ottoman Turks and Bulgarians in 1876–1885.
-He led the Serbian troops at the conquest of Niš in 1877 (together with Jovan Belimarković) and at the blockade of Vidin in 1885.
+He led the Serbian troops at the liberation of Niš in 1877 (together with Jovan Belimarković) and at the blockade of Vidin in 1885.
 He also served as Chief of the Military Academy of Serbia for several times in the 1860s and 1880s.

 Biography

 Education and teaching career

 The son of a merchant from Lešje (near Paraćin), Lešjanin joined the Armed forces of the Principality of Serbia in 1849.
 He graduated from the Artillery School (modern Military Academy) in Belgrade as a lieutenant in engineering, and later completed a three-year course at the Prussian Staff College in Berlin and a one-year internship at the Prussian General Staff.

 After his return to his homeland, he was a longtime teacher (between 1859 and 1880, intermittently) at the Artillery School, and served three times (1865–1868, 1874–1875, June–November 1880) as its Chief.
 In 1870 (now with the rank of major) he was again in the Prussian General Staff, this time as an observer of the fighting in the Franco-Prussian War.
 He witnessed the sieges of Metz and Strasbourg.